apptainer/apptainer-userdocs/build_env.rst

 Environment Variables
 ---------------------

 #.
 If a flag is represented by both a CLI option and an environment variable, and both are set, the CLI option will always take precedence.
-This is true for all environment variables except for ``apptainer_BIND`` and ``apptainer_BINDPATH`` which is combined with the ``--bind`` option, argument pair if both are present.
+This is true for all environment variables except for ``APPTAINER_BIND`` and ``APPTAINER_BINDPATH`` which is combined with the ``--bind`` option, argument pair if both are present.

 #.
 Environment variables overwrite default values in the CLI code